An overview of my experiences. Scroll all the way down for a skill summary.

 Developer

-I developed new features for a molecular modeling software suite called Chimera.
-My interest in the front-end design of the features I developed, as well as a growing sense that our software was extremely complicated and difficult to use led me to the field of “Human-Computer Interaction,” in which I subsequently pursued a degree.
+I conceived and developed new features for a molecular modelling software suite called Chimera.
+My interest in the user interface design of the features I developed, and improving the usability of our software, led me to pursue a degree in the field of Human-Computer Interaction.

 Education